0xDylan/auto-releases/README.md

+> [!WARNING]
+> This is outdated and discontinued.
+This is the final version.
+Consider making your own fork for more updated versions of Node.JS

 # GitHub Automatic Releases

 This action simplifies the GitHub release process by automatically uploading assets, generating changelogs, handling pre-releases, and so on.